Nonequilibrium universality of the nonreciprocally coupled $\mathbf{O(n_1) \times O(n_2)}$ model

 In a previous work \cite{Young2020}, we showed how the emergence of nonreciprocal interactions at a multicritical point of two $\mathbb{Z}_2$ Ising order parameters in a driven-dissipative quantum system can give rise to a new form of intrinsically nonequilibrium universality described by a nonequilibrium fixed point (NEFP).
 These NEFPs exhibit a variety of exotic phenomena such as discrete scale invariance, genuinely nonequilibrium features of the critical scaling and exponents, the violation of the fluctuation-dissipation theorem at all scales, and underdamped oscillations at criticality in contrast to the overdamped relaxational dynamics in the corresponding equilibrium models.
 Crucially, we showed that these phenomena rely on a sign difference in the nonreciprocal interactions.

 For a weaker form of nonreciprocity, with the same sign but different strengths, effective equilibrium universality emerges.
-This latter robustness of equilibrium Ising universality to nonequilibrium modifications falls under a common trend in the context of Monte Carlo models \cite{Garrido1989,Wang1988,Marques1989,Marques1990,Tome1991,DeOliveira1993,Achahbar1996,Godoy2002}, field theoretical models \cite{Bassler1994,Tauber1997,Risler2004,Risler2005,Tauber2002}, and open quantum systems \cite{Hoening2014,Marcuzzi2014,Chan2015,Sieberer2016,Maghrebi2016,FossFeig2017,Sieberer2024}, with several important exceptions \cite{Grinstein90,Garrido90,Cheng91,Katz1984,Tauber2002,Zia2010,Torre2010, Altman2015,Sieberer2016, Marino2016, Cheung2017, Zelle2023,Young2020,Rota2019}.
+This latter robustness of equilibrium Ising universality to nonequilibrium modifications falls under a common trend in the context of Monte Carlo models \cite{Garrido1989,Wang1988,Marques1989,Marques1990,Tome1991,DeOliveira1993,Achahbar1996,Godoy2002}, field theoretical models \cite{Bassler1994,Tauber1997,Tauber1998,Tauber2002,Santos2002,Akkineni2004,Risler2004,Risler2005}, and open quantum systems \cite{Hoening2014,Marcuzzi2014,Chan2015,Sieberer2016,Maghrebi2016,FossFeig2017,Sieberer2024}.
 In light of this, our previous work \cite{Young2020} showcases that with the proper form of nonreciprocity (the sign difference in this case), stable NEFPs emerge.
+In contrast to our nonreciprocal approach, other avenues towards nonequilibrium criticality include conservation laws \cite{Grinstein90,Garrido90,Cheng91,Katz1984,Zia2010,Zia2010}; violating detailed balance \cite{Tauber2002}, colored \cite{Torre2010} or non-Markovian \cite{Cheung2017} noise; tuning the dissipation strength to tune an effective temperature to zero \cite{Marino2016,Rota2019}; and complex Gross-Pitaevskii equations \cite{Sieberer2016} which can exhibit critical exceptional points \cite{Hanai2020,Zelle2023}.

 Thus the utilization of strongly nonreciprocal interactions provides an excellent avenue for identifying new forms of intrinsically nonequilibrium phase transitions.
 Although the form of nonreciprocity was an emergent feature due to the competition of coherent and incoherent dynamics in Ref.~\cite{Young2020}, nonreciprocity can be engineered through measurement and feedback processes.
 While this is straightforward in classical systems, in quantum systems it may also be realized via cascaded quantum systems \cite{Gardiner1993,Carmichael1993,Metelmann2015} or, as has been recently shown, via dissipative gauge symmetries \cite{Wang2023}.
 Beyond the conceptually straightforward approach of feedback, there have been a variety of experimental investigations of nonreciprocity in recent years, both emergent or engineered, likewise spanning a variety of contexts \cite{Fang2017,Meredith2020, Nassar2020,Liang2022,Wanjura2023,Miri2019,Sohn2021,DelPino2022,Orsel2023,Orsel2024,Veenstra2024,Kar2024,Zhou2024,Dogra2019,Han2024}.